Tufts CS 117 (Fall 2022):

 Q. What are the formal prerequisites?

 The course is taught by Professor of the Practice Noah Mendelsohn.
 Noah has been doing research and development on distributed systems since the 1970s.
-He helped design the XML stack of document technologies, and until recently he co-chaired (with Tim Berners-Lee) the W3C Technical Architecture Group, which is the senior technical steering committe for the World Wide Web.
+He helped design the XML stack of document technologies, and for several years he co-chaired (with Tim Berners-Lee) the W3C Technical Architecture Group, which is the senior technical steering committe for the World Wide Web.
 This course is, to a significant degree, designed to share insights gained from working with the designers of the Web on the most challenging technical problems facing the Web and the Internet today.
 The lessons should be valuable for anyone designing large software systems.

 Q. What are the assignments and tests like?